vana77/Bottom-up-Clustering-Person-Re-identification/README.md

 ```shell
 sh ./run.sh
 ```
-`--init_epochs` the number of init epochs.

-`--later_epochs` the number of init epochs (set to 2 for image-based datasets, 5 for video-based datasets).

 `--size_penalty` parameter lambda to balance the diversity regularization term.

 `--merge_percent` percent of data to merge at each iteration.